 As I write this, I’m sat in my friend’s garden in California enjoying the 30 degree sunshine (that’s 88 fahrenheit to my American friends) and the cool breeze blowing through.
 The birds are singing, the dogs are running around, and I am barefoot (something I so very rarely get to be in Scotland).
 And this is where I get to do my work.
 I don’t have to trudge to a soulless office every day or sit in traffic for an hour or more before I can start getting paid.
 So long as I have an internet connection and my laptop, the world is my office.

-I have a tendency to talk about the pitfalls of running an online writing business: the shitty clients, the loneliness, the sporadic payments, the perils of being a newbie, the fear, and a whole bunch of other stuff.
+I have a tendency to talk about the pitfalls of running an online business: the loneliness, the sporadic payments, the fear, and a whole bunch of other stuff.
 What a drag.
 I write about those things because I don’t want you to dive into this without knowing what you’re letting yourself in for.

 But there are many things that are absolutely bloody brilliant about this line of work.
 Today, I’ve decided to write about those things because, for me, they far outweigh any of the downsides.
 So here’s what I love about this lifestyle:

 The World is My Office